 - The first is a set of example products.
-This includes a representative set of products that would exist within an archive (e.g., character table, binary table, document, etc.). - The second set is a example complete archive.
+This includes a representative set of products that would exist within an archive (e.g., character table, binary table, document, etc.). - The second set is an example of a complete archive.
 This includes all products that would comprise a complete PDS4 archive (e.g., bundle, collections, collection inventories, aareadme, errata, and basic products).